alphabits/ford_challenge/sessions/next-meeting/index.rst

     * Different notation.
 See next section

     * In scikits.learn there is an option between using the L1 or the L2 norm as penalty function.
 It isn't mentioned in the derivations in Bishop, Alpaydin, Hastie, Izenman etc. but what penalty does maximum likelihood correspond to.
 I think I have read somewhere that maximum likelihood is equivalent to L2-norm penalty (least square error?), but maybe that was assuming a gausian distribution for some of the distributions, and that shouldn't be necessary with logistic regression, right?

+    * I am not totally sure but there seems to be a problem when I try to calculate the ROC for a test set of 1e5 rows.
+1e3 is not a problem, and I haven't tried 1e4.
+I have looked a little more in the code of the ROC-implementation.
+It looks as if it calculates the FPR and TPR for every unique probability value.
+And there are no options to manually specify the levels where FPR,TPR should be calculated.
+Wouldn't that make sense?

 Notation